-The Office of Student Engagement & Facilities is responsible for all school events, clubs, travel, and performances.
+The Office of Activities & Operations is responsible for all school events, clubs, travel, and performances.
 We also plan graduation, coordinate theater rentals, and assist students in making their activities visions come to fruition.
 In addition, we work with CCSD to ensure - to the best of our abilities - that LVA facilities are functional and serve the needs of our students, staff and families.

 The Las Vegas Academy of the Arts Community is committed to helping families during these difficult times.
 Providing resources, both academically and within the community, is part of that commitment.
 This Community Services section is a resource for our students, parents, and the community.